mxriverlynn/rabbus/UPGRADING.md

 ### From v0.7.0 to v0.8.0

+There are a few major changes in how Rabbus works, starting with this version.

+0. wascally is replaced with rabbot
+0. the introduction of `Topology` to manage topologies in rmq

+#### From wascally to rabbot

 With v0.8.0, Rabbus is now built on top of the [rabbot](https://github.com/arobson/rabbot) library, instead of the now deprecated wascally library.